'Don't panic yet' economists advise, though GM cuts seen as warning

 People are delusional

-The global economy is driving good and bad developments, regardless of political party, said a frustrated Jon Gabrielsen, market economist who advises automakers and auto suppliers.
+The global economy is driving good and bad developments, regardless of political party, said Jon Gabrielsen, market economist who advises automakers and auto suppliers.

 “Anyone who thought (President Donald) Trump could save their jobs was delusional.
 No person, whether Trump or not, had any more chance of reversing rapidly changing trends than to swim up Niagara Falls,” he said.
 “Corporations don’t enjoy doing this and their investors don’t enjoy the huge costs to do so.
 But it sure beats not doing it and going out of business.”

-This time, Gabrielsen estimates the unemployment impact of the direct Detroit 3 salaried job cuts for the metro area could raise unemployment by a little over 1 percentage point just from the Detroit 3 salaried employees, and with the multiplier impact that could add as much as 4 to 5 points to the metro unemployment rate, which was 4 percent in October 2018.

-“In the last cycle, unemployment went from 4.5 percent in January 2001 to 16.4 percent in June 2009,” he said.
-“So rising from 4 percent to 8 or 9 percent unemployment is well within reason."

-While the national employment and unemployment levels are likely to remain favorable for hiring in the near term, once job cuts like this begin, the affected areas see a pattern of unraveling that includes hiring freezes and job cuts in other industries.
+While the national employment and unemployment levels are likely to remain favorable for hiring in the near term, once job cuts like Ford's and GM's begin, the affected areas see a pattern of unraveling that includes hiring freezes and job cuts in other industries.

 "It goes from an auto supplier all the way to the clerks at Kroger," Gabrielsen said.
 "Anywhere there's an assembly plant or an auto-related plant that's going to close, it'll wipe out the town.
 Anyone who loses a job will have to move to get a job."